 Each ANFF node has experts on hand to assist researchers, experienced in meeting user requirements and maintaining leading-edge instrumentation.
 In fact, over 60 technical staff positions are funded through the program.

 Researchers are able to either work at the node under expert guidance, or to contract for specialised products to be fabricated at a reasonable cost.

 Optofab node of ANFF

-Optofab offers specialist dedicated staff that are on hand to provide services and technical support to users where appropriate in microprocessing and microfabrication of fibre, planar and bulk optical materials which include silica, silicon, lithium niobate and polymers.
+Optofab offers specialist facilities and dedicated staff that are on hand to provide services and technical support to users in microprocessing, microfabrication and characterisation of fibre, planar and bulk materials which include silica, metals, ceramics, silicon, polymers and crystals.